fdeblasio/pokeemerald-expansion/README.md

     - The door to Sealed Chamber and the Regis' inner rooms are now automatically open
 - Made rapids easier to navigate so that only one trip is needed to get all items/battle all trainers (at the cost of looking slightly worse)
 - All moves automatically have their max PP amount
+- The Good Rod is now obtained on the left side of Route 118 instead of the right
 - Much easier to make good Pokéblocks
-- The Good Rod is now obtained on the left side of Route 118 instead of the right
+- TM moves not in the game are learnable as egg moves
 - Sacred Ash now works in battles although it only revives one Pokémon
 - Soul Dew uses its Gen 6 effect
 - Pokémon that evolve with an item at day or night now can evolve at any time